Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 The Greek word for confess here is homologeō, (I will address its meaning in a few paragraphs).
 The important thing I want to point out in this verse is that it appears in the present subjunctive.
 This turns this verb into a continuous action of speaking.
 Therefore, once again, it cannot be for the unbeliever, for their confession of Jesus Christ, as Lord unto salvation, has a specific point in time at which it is accomplished in them.
 There is NO NEED to continue to confess Jesus in order to finally become or to stay born again.
 True Christians will continually confess Him before men, but not for salvation or forgiveness of sins.

-I find it a little humorous that those who often believe that this verse is for the non-regenerate, are also against the teaching that in order to get born again, one needs to first repent of their sins.
+I find it a little humorous that many of those who believe that this verse is for the non-regenerate, are also against the teaching that in order to get born again, one needs to first repent of their sins.

 If this verse IS in fact to non-believers, why then would they be asked to confess their sins for forgiveness?
 Furthermore, how many of their past sins do they need to confess in order to acquire their total forgiveness?